 In English, the name Rio de Janeiro sounds pretty exotic and exciting.
 In Portuguese, it literally means “the river of January.”
 I felt a bit deflated when I found this out.
 After all, that doesn’t sound very exciting nor exotic.
 Does it sound weird to people speaking Portuguese to say they’re going to “the river of January?”
 Or is it “January River?”
 Maybe that why they commonly shorten it to Rio?
 It would still be like saying that they are going to the river, although people probably aren’t likely to say that these days.
 I digress.

 Portuguese explorers arrived on the shores of Guanabara Bay on January 1, 1502.
 Not knowing what to name this new place, they opted for the significance of the date and called it Rio de Janeiro – January River.
 Practical fellows when you think about it.

 Explore Brazil’s Portuguese connection

 The royal palace in Rio is quite an interesting place.
 It stands quietly in this bustling city, proud like the royals that lived there.
 Sometimes I wonder if they saw it as a sanctuary or a self-imposed prison.
 After all, they were only there for their safety.
 It definitely is not as glamorous as its European counterparts are, but it still is an impressive building.

 Things to do in Rio de Janeiro

 There are many things to do in Rio de Janeiro.
 You can spend days here, discovering all the city has to offer.
 However, this handy guide will give you some ideas to fill out your itinerary.
-It will give you a taste of what makes this city such a wonderful mix of flavours, sounds and culture.
+It will give you a taste of what makes this city such a wonderful mix of flavours, sounds, and cultures.